kvarak/dnd/docs/_Classes/bard.md

 Jesters adventure to safeguard the common folk and to undermine the plans of the rich, powerful, and arrogant.
 Their magic bolsters allies’ spirits while casting doubt into foes’ minds.
 Among bards, jesters are unmatched acrobats, and their ability to tumble, dodge, leap, and climb makes them slippery opponents in battle.

 ### Satirical Theatrics
-When you join the College of Fools at 1st level, you learn the skills necessary to pass as a bumbling nincompoop.
-You gain proficiency with Acrobatics and Sleight of Hand.
+When you join the College of Fools at 1st level, you gain the skills *Acrobatics - Give Exhibition* and *Sleight of Hand - Juggling*, including their prerequisites.

-In addition you gain proficiency with thrown weapons, including throwing improvised weapons.
-You can juggle light and thrown weapons and hand-held objects as though you had an extra free hand, switching freely between the items or weapons.
-When throwing weapons, your attack rolls are not made at disadvantage if you throw while adjacent to an opponent.
+In addition you gain 1 skill point to spend on *Thrown weapon* combat skills.
+You can juggle light and thrown weapons, and hand-held objects as though you had an extra free hand, switching freely between the items or weapons.

 ### Antagonize
-At 3rd level, you learn how to use your wit to antagonize others.
-When a creature that you can see within 30 feet makes an attack roll, an ability check, or a damage roll, you can use your ***reaction*** to expend one of your uses of Bardic Inspiration, rolling a Bardic Inspiration die and subtracting the number rolled from the creature’s roll.
+You learn how to use your wit to antagonize others.
+When a creature that you can see within 30 ft makes an attack roll, an ability check, or a damage roll, you can use your ***reaction*** to expend one of your uses of Bardic Inspiration, rolling a Bardic Inspiration die and subtracting the number rolled from the creature’s roll.

 The creature is immune if it can not hear you or if it is immune to being charmed.
 If the creature is in a rage or frenzy (such as a barbarian’s rage), your Bardic Inspiration die cannot be used to subtract from the creature’s damage roll.

 ### Tumbling Fool
-Also from 3rd level, as long as you wear no armor and wield no melee or ranged weapon, your armor class is equal to 10 + your Dexterity Bonus + your Charisma modifier.
+As long as you wear no armor and wield no weapon, your armor class is equal to 10 + your Dexterity Bonus + your Charisma modifier.

-You also master a variety of strange and bizarrely entertaining acrobatic techniques.
-As a ***bonus action***, you can tumble.
-When you tumble, you gain the following benefits for the rest of your turn:
+You also gain the *Acrobatics - Tumbling* skill.
+If you have that skill already, you may spend a skill point on any other class skill.

-* You gain the benefits of taking the Disengage action.
+In addition to the regular uses of tumbling, you can use it to gain the benefits of taking the Disengage action as a ***bonus action***.
-* You gain a climbing speed equal to your current speed.
-* You reduce any falling damage you take by an amount equal to your bard level + your Charisma modifier.

 ### Comedic Inspiration
 What better way to get your allies in good spirits than by collectively and ruthlessly mocking your enemies?
-At 6th level, when an enemy that you can see within 30 feet of you rolls a natural 1 on their attack, or an ally within 30 feet rolls a natural 20, you regain one use of your Bardic Inspiration, up to your maximum.
+When an enemy that you can see within 30 ft rolls a natural 1 on their attack, or an ally within 30 ft rolls a natural 20, you regain one use of your Bardic Inspiration, up to your maximum.

 ### The Best Medicine
-Also at 6th level, you can share your good humor and reassuring optimism with your friends.
+You can share your good humor and reassuring optimism with your friends.
 In addition to attack rolls, ability checks, and saving throws, your allies can now also use Bardic Inspiration to grant themselves temporary hit points.

 ### Twist of Fate
-Starting at 14th level, whenever you are dealt lethal damage you may make a DC 15 Dexterity saving throw.
+Whenever you are dealt lethal damage you may make a DC 15 Dexterity saving throw.
 On a success, you avoid that damage.
 This ability can be used once per long rest.

 ### Wait for the Punchline
 Even if a joke falls flat at first, you know how to get your audience laughing; it's all in the timing.
-When you reach 14th level, a creature that has a Bardic Inspiration die from you can roll that die twice and take the higher result.
+A creature that has a Bardic Inspiration die from you can roll that die twice and take the higher result.